 …But Easier to Spot the Differences

-While arrogant guys tend to devote a lot of time and energy to making you think they’re confident, it’s actually not that hard to spot the differences between conceited guys who boast and confident guys who build:
+While arrogant guys tend to devote a lot of time and energy to making you think they’re confident, it’s actually not that hard to spot the differences between conceited people who boast and confident people who build:

 - Conceited guys get angry when someone challenges their self-aggrandizing claims.
 Confident guys are hungry to challenge themselves and self-improve.

 - Conceited guys brag about their strengths to try and mask their insecurities.
 Confident guys are humble about their strengths and honest about the areas they need to improve.